How to Harden Muddy Soil

 If you prefer not to dig up the whole garden, make lemonade!
 A rain garden will utilize the drainage problem and make it an advantage.
 Lots of plants that actually like wet areas will thrive in the soil condition that all this water will provide.

 Poor drainage doesn't have to be a mud problem.
 Water-tolerant plants like Siberian iris, bog plants and even larger plants and shrubs like many willows are the permanent solution to soggy areas with standing water.
+It's a win/win.
+You stop erosion, and get some lovely craft materials into the bargain.

 The only negative aspect to this solution is the stagnant water that can be a mosquito heaven.
 Make sure the water drains away from your house during the rainy season.